British PM Cameron's ex-media chief knew of phone-hacking, court hears

-LONDON The former media chief to British Prime Minister David Cameron listened to a hacked voicemail revealing an affair between two leading actors and declared it "brilliant" when he was editor of the News of the World, a London court heard on Tuesday.
+LONDON British Prime Minister David Cameron's ex-media chief Andy Coulson listened to a hacked voicemail that revealed two leading actors were having an affair when he was editor of the News of the World, a London court heard on Tuesday.

-Coulson, editor of the mass-selling tabloid until 2007 and then Cameron's head of communications up to early 2011, has denied any knowledge of phone-hacking and says he could not be expected to know the source of every story in his paper.
+Coulson, editor of the now defunct tabloid until 2007 and then Cameron's head of communications up to early 2011, has denied any knowledge of phone-hacking and says he could not be expected to know the source of every story in his paper.

-Cameron faced questions over his own judgment in appointing Coulson when the paper was shut in July 2011 and has said he would make a "profound apology" if it turned out his former spokesman had lied.
+Cameron, who faced questions over his own judgement in appointing Coulson when the paper was shut in July 2011, has said he would make a "profound apology" if it turned out his former spokesman had lied.

-The 38-year-old Evans took to the stand at London's Old Bailey court for a second day on Tuesday to detail his methods, after he admitted conspiring to intercept voicemails.
+The 38-year-old Evans has admitted conspiring to intercept voicemails.
+On Tuesday he took to the stand at London's Old Bailey court for a second day to detail his methods.

 He said that on one occasion in October 2005 he had played a hacked recording of a voicemail to his then editor Coulson and other senior figures on the paper which had been left by the actress Sienna Miller for James Bond actor Daniel Craig.

 "Andy came over wanting to hear the tape.
 I played the tape a couple of times and they listened to it," Evans told the court.
-"Andy became very animated.
-Brilliant."
+"Andy became very animated."

-Another journalist who was present took the reporter by the arm and said: "You are a company man now."
-Evans joined the Sunday tabloid in 2003, after being approached by News of the World staff who, he said, wanted to exploit his phone hacking in the fiercely competitive British tabloid market.
+Another journalist who was present took Evans by the arm and said: "You are a company man now".

 The voicemail revealed that Miller, then girlfriend of another British actor, Jude Law, who gave evidence on Monday, was having an affair with Craig.